Frameworks

 Compounding Referrals: The Flywheel Effect

 When the Deliver-Ask-Thank system runs consistently, referrals compound.
-Each new client from a referral receives a remarkable experience, gets asked for their own referral, and generates the next client.
+Each new client from a referral receives a notable experience, gets asked for their own referral, and generates the next client.
 The referral flywheel describes the larger system that this creates.

 Over time, referral-based businesses spend less on marketing, close deals faster (because trust is pre-established), and attract better-fit clients (because the referrer already understands who you serve).